digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - execution role
 - 15min execution limit
 - new run time every execution
-- Load data from other services such as s3 dynamoDB no persitant
+- Load data from other services such as s3 dynamoDB no persistent
-- Lamaba comes under free tier 1Gb memory 1 million executions per month
+- Lambda comes under free tier 1Gb memory 1 million executions per month

 ### Cloud watch events and Events Bridge

 - if X happens or at Y times do Z
 - EventBridge is ....
 Cloudwatch Events
 - a default Event bus for the account
-- In cloudWatch Events this the only bus(implict)
+- In cloudWatch Events this the only bus(implicit)
 - EventBridge can have additional event busses
 - Rules match incoming events .. (or schedules)

 ## API Gateway

 - API Gateway is a managed service from AWS which allows the creation of API Endpoints, Resources & Methods.
 - Create, Publish, Monitor and Secure APIs as a Service
 - The API gateway integrates with other AWS services - and can even access some without the need for dedicated compute
 - It serves as a core component of many serverless architectures using Lambda as event-driven and on-demand backing for methods.

-- It can also connect to legacy monolithic applications and act as a stable API endpoint during an evolution from a monolith to microservices and potentially through to serverless.
+- It can also connect to legacy monolithic applications and act as a stable API endpoint during an evolution from a monolith to micro services and potentially through to serverless.

-- Billed based on Number of API Calls, Data Transfer and addtional performance features susch as caching
+- Billed based on Number of API Calls, Data Transfer and additional performance features such as caching

-- Can be used for server archeture
+- Can be used for server architecture

 ## Serverless architecture

 - Serverless isn't one single thing
 - You manage few if any servers - low overhead
-- Applications are a collection of small & specialised functions
+- Applications are a collection of small & specialized functions
-- ..Stateless and Ephermal enviorments - durantion biling
+- ..Stateless and Ephemeral environments - duration billing
-- Event driven ..comsuption only when being used
+- Event driven ..consumption only when being used
 - FaaS is used where possible for compute functionality
 - Managed services are used where possible